PicoCreator/RWKV-LM-LoRA/README.md

 # ninja-build is required for the new trainer
 sudo apt-get install ninja-build

+# Ensure conda is up to date
+conda update conda

 # Virtual env, with python 3.11
 conda create -n rwkv-exp python=3.11 pip conda activate rwkv-exp